Save up to 22% on the price of your tickets!

 On land, Chris Cerino, Chestertown’s mayor and vice president of the Sultana Education Foundation, leads a walking tour of the town’s National Register Historic District, which includes many restored Georgian-style homes.
 History abounds on these charming streets: The town served as a port of entry during colonial times, and is also the home of Washington College, the oldest liberal arts college in Maryland.

-The group enjoys a local lunch at the Fish Whistle.
+The group enjoys lunch at a local restaurant.